jronallo/iiif-workshop/README.md

 - `gitbook install`
 - `gitbook serve`

+Now visit <http://localhost:4000/> to see live changes to the book.

 To build the site without running a web server run: `gitbook build`

 See more on installation, setup, and building here: <https://toolchain.gitbook.com/setup.html>